 Sales and membership numbers

 Crowd1 has used one of the most basics tricks to generate a small hype, they generate fake members.
-They are getting close to 900 000 members, but this is just a fantasy number, our guess is closer to 90 000 members, which is still good.
+In 2019 they claimed to have 900 000 members, today they are close to 10 million members.
+How many are real members are impossible to know, maybe 10%…

-Looking at their tokens, the data is after all public, we can do some simple estimates based on the number of tokens held per wallet:
+Looking at their tokens, the data is after all public, we did some simple estimates based on the number of tokens held per wallet back when we did our original review:

 - How many bought the Titanium package, €2499: less than 100 people.